 - The facility charge and the charge for supplies and equipment. - Physician services for radiologists, anesthesiologists and pathologists.
+Benefits for other Physician services are described under Physician Fees for Surgical and Medical Services. - Presumptive Drug Tests and Definitive Drug Tests.

 When these services are performed in a Physician's office, Benefits are described under Physician's Office Services - Sickness and Injury in this section.